 - In a medium-sized pot, add cream, butter, and sugar.

 - Place over medium heat and bring to a simmer, mixing occasionally.

 - Once simmering, reduce heat to low and continue to simmer, not boil, for 3 minutes, occasionally stirring to avoid burning.

 - Once thickened slightly, remove from heat and stir through salt.
 TIP: if your sauce is too thin, continue to simmer for a few minutes until it thickens.

 - Once the cake is baked, allow it to cool in the pan for 5 minutes.

 - To transfer to a wire cooling rack, use the parchment paper to lift the cake.
 Then slide the cake off the paper and onto the rack.

 - Take a toothpick or skewer and poke holes over the surface of the cake.

-- Pour over ½ cup of warm butterscotch sauce.
-Set aside for 10 minutes to soak through the cake.
+- Pour ½ cup of warm butterscotch sauce over the cake.

-- Store in an airtight container, refrigerated, for 3-4 days.
-Warm desired amount back up in the oven or microwave.
+- Store cooled cake in a sealed container, refrigerated, for 3-4 days.
+To serve warm again, heat individual servings in the oven or microwave until warmed through.